techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=109
 (4943)
 Select correct statement(s) about remote class.(choose one)

-a.
-It must extend java.rmi.server.UnicastRemoteObject.
+A. It must extend java.rmi.server.UnicastRemoteObject.

-b.
-It must implement the remote interface.
+B. It must implement the remote interface.

-c.
-It is the class whose methods provide services to clients.
+C. It is the class whose methods provide services to clients.

-d.
-All the others choices
+D. All the others choices

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: